 This AWS page states that the CA file may be updatable via an API call, but it is only available for MySQL 5.6.

-This MySQL page states that may be dynamically (i.e., via API) updated stating in release 8.0.16 that, at this time, is not yet supported by AWS Aurora.
+This MySQL page states that it may be dynamically (i.e., via API) updated starting in release 8.0.16 that, at the time of this writing, is not yet supported by AWS Aurora.

 SZTPD is “configured” to send a client certificate solely on the command line20.
 Specifically: